 E-books and online journals are reliable sources of academic paper and research.
 These are full-text and searchable literature available through your library.
-They are available through the online catalog and may be accesses through the online databases.
+They are available through the online catalog and may be accessed through online databases.

 9. You can do archival research in the library.

 Luckily, the library contains older materials.
-Archival research is a useful tool in academic research which aims to establish pedagogy or trends in a certain topic.
-Regardless of the search you are doing, be it materials from the World War I or the Crusades, the library is your best option.
+Archival research is a useful tool in academic research that aims to establish pedagogy or trends in a certain topic.
+Regardless of the search, you are doing, be it materials from World War I or the Crusades, the library is your best option.

 10. Library wins.

 The library is still at the center of the learning process even amidst the advancements and innovations in information access.
 The Internet is great, but it is a weak substitute for what a library can offer.
 For someone who researches, there is simply nothing like reading a book and finding information in a room where heap after heap of sources (that you can actually touch) surround you.